About

 Why Should You Consider Applying?

-Professional Development: Participation in the SPARK program provides HBCU and MI students valuable professional development opportunities.
-They can collaborate with Army researchers, attend workshops and seminars, and gain hands-on experience in areas relevant to their academic and career interests.
+- Professional Development: Collaborate with Army researchers, attend workshops and seminars, and gain practical experience in areas relevant to your academic background and career aspirations.

-Networking and Partnerships: The program facilitates networking and collaboration among HBCUs-MIs and the broader research community, including government agencies, industry partners, and other academic institutions.
-These partnerships can lead to long-term collaborations, joint research projects, and opportunities for funding and support.
+- Networking and Partnerships: Build connections with the broader research community, including government agencies, industry partners, and other academic institutions.
+These relationships can lead to future collaborations, research opportunities, and funding support.

-Overall, the Army HBCU-MI SPARK program catalyzes collaboration, innovation, and knowledge exchange between the U.S. Army and HBCUs-MIs, benefiting both parties and advancing science, technology, and national security.
+Overall, the Army HBCU-MI SPARK catalyzes collaboration, knowledge exchange, and innovation—benefiting both participants and the Army by advancing shared goals in science, technology, and national defense.

 Office Hours Webinar